 Below, I included all of these and why you need them.
-After reading about the essential gears, you can have a look at the optional ones if you are not a member of a wrestling club and one of them is used by many great wrestlers regularly during their workouts and for tournament preparation.
+After reading about the essential gears, you can have a look at the optional ones if you are not a member of a wrestling club and one of the optional ones is actually used by many great wrestlers regularly during their wrestling drills.

 Wrestling Equipment List

 These shoes provide grip, balance, and mobility to help a wrestler successfully perform difficult moves like takedowns.
 Also, it is built to prevent ankle injuries and support your foot during a session.

 It is definitely the most important wrestling gear which affects wrestling performance.
 So do not hurry when deciding the brand, types of shoes to buy.
 Because one shoe can be perfect for a particular wrestler but it might not be for another as their wrestling style might differ.